 All Writing questions are constructed response; that is, students answer the questions in writing.
 Each of the Writing questions is aligned with one or more of the 2012 ELD Standards.
 Alignment with the standards is provided with each task type on the pages that follow.

-The Writing domain is administered to each student individually.
-The Test Examiner reads aloud the directions, written texts, and the questions to the student.
+In grade 2, the Writing domain is administered in a group setting.
+The Test Examiner reads aloud the directions, written texts, and the questions to the students.